AgnitumuS/ubjs/tutorials/security.md

 *   different types of authentication and authorization - modified DIGEST, Kerberos, via public/private key, using LDAP
 *   encrypted communication - either HTTPS or more secure internal mechanism
 *   audit trail - all operations are logged into audit tables (both old and new values are logged)
-*   simple row level audit - memorize creator, modifier and owner for each entity row
+*   simple row level audit - memorize a creator, modifier and owner for each entity row
-*   safe delete - mark entity row as deleted without psychically delete it from database (or other store)
+*   safe delete - mark entity row as deleted without psychically delete it from the database (or other store)
 *   data history - track history of entity row modification and show row content on specified date
 *   entity-level security (ELS) - restrict access to entity methods based on user roles
 *   row-level security (RLS) - restrict access to entity rows based on row attributes values + user roles